manish8561/auction/README.md

 # auction
-Auction extension in magento 2
+Free Auction extension or Bid extension in magento 2.

+If any issues occur contact on email: manish198646@yahoo.com